Staff

 Bronwyn Miller

-Bronwyn Miller is a UNSW PhD candidate in the School of Arts and Media, under the supervision of Assoc.
+Bronwyn Miller is a PhD candidate and tutor in the School of Arts and Media, under the supervision of Assoc.
 Professors Tanja Dreher and Heather Ford.
-Her PhD research is intersectional and feminist, focusing on the ethics of Google’s AI-driven technologies, their discursive construction, and their uneven impact among users.
-Bronwyn’s previous research, on YouTube and on video games, has been presented at conferences across Europe.
-From 2016-2020 she was a Senior Research Analyst a software company in Berlin, Germany, leading a team in online consolidation and organization of market research and training a machine learning natural language processing system.
+Their PhD research prioritises collaboration with Indigenous and/or queer peoples in ‘so-called Australia’ to examine the representation of information in AI/ML systems.
+Bronwyn's research foci includes the ethics of Google’s AI-driven technologies, their discursive construction, and their uneven impact among users.
+Bronwyn’s previous research on YouTube and video games (Miller 2023), has been presented at conferences across Europe and so-called Australia.
+Prior to their PhD, Bronwyn was a Senior Research Analyst at a software company in Berlin, Germany - leading a team in data management and training a NLP model.

 Academia.edu: https://unsw.academia.edu/BMiller